DETAILED ACTION

 -In the closes position the cover portion and the base portion are secured together via the hinge 230 to encircle or otherwise enclose the subject P which includes an exterior surface of the body part locatable within the base portion during image capture.

-inflating the inflatable bladder mountable on the frame to cause a reduction of a gap formed between an interior of the frame and the encircled portion of the exterior surface of the head located within the base portion; (FIG. 9)
+inflating the inflatable bladder mountable on a base portion of the frame (occipital pad 110-contact portion 110b/ contact portion 110b & base portion 110a and/or the neck pad 112, FIG. 9) to cause a reduction of a gap formed between an interior of the frame and the encircled portion of the exterior surface of the head locatable area within the base portion; (FIG. 9)

 -140c is a bag body, and expands when air is injected into it by the air pump 200.
 The act of expanding 140c causes a reduction of a gap formed between an interior of the frame and the encircled portion of the exterior surface of the body part locatable within the base portion, as it takes up more volume, ¶0084-0089, ¶0091.
 The amount of air inject at this time may be adjusted according to the shape and size of the subject P’s head, ¶0089.
 Note; the ¶0021, ‘In the second embodiment, only the intimate contact portion 140c of the forehead pad 140' is formed as a bag that can be inflated and deflated by the air pump 200.
 However, the second embodiment is not limited to this.
 The embodiment of the present invention is not limited to this aspect.
 The base portion 140 a of the forehead pad 140 ′ may also be a bag that can be inflated and deflated by the air pump 200 in the same manner.
 Alternatively, instead of the two-layer structure of the root portion 140a and the close contact portion 140c, the entire forehead pad 140' may be formed from a bag that can be inflated and deflated by the air pump 200, resulting in a single-layer structure.’; ¶0092, ‘The same applies to the occipital pad 110.
 That is, only the contact portion 110b may be formed from a bag similar to that described above, or the base portion 110a and the contact portion 110b may be formed from a bag having a two-layer structure similar to that described above.
 Alternatively, the entire occipital pad 110 may be formed from a bag body having a single layer structure.’; ¶0093, ‘The same applies to the neck pad 112.
 That is, only the contact portion 112b may be formed of a bag similar to that described above, or the base portion 112a and the contact portion 112b may be formed of a bag having a two-layer structure similar to that described above.’).
 Accordingly, the same principle applied to contact portion 140c applies to both the occipital pad 110 and neck pad 112 in the same embodiment.

-wherein the inflatable bladder is mountable on the base portion of the frame, located beneath a lower skull of a head and a neck of the head locatable in the head support, and wherein the inflatable bladder inflates to form a wedge comprising a top portion, a bottom portion, and an inclined surface that extends between the top portion and the bottom portion, causing a rotation of a head locatable in the head support up and back into the frame encircling an exterior surface of the head locatable in the head support; and
+wherein the inflatable bladder is mountable on the base portion of the frame, located beneath a lower skull locatable area of the head locatable area and a neck locatable area of the head locatable area, and wherein the inflatable bladder inflates to form a wedge configured to match a curve of a neck; and

 wherein the head support further comprises a deformable pad, mounted on an interior surface of the frame opposing the inflatable bladder.
 (FIG. 9, ¶0019, ‘The occipital pad 110 suppresses backward bending of the cervical spine’; ¶0056, ‘forehead pad 140 and the occipital pad 110 face each other’; ¶0060, ‘contact portion 110b has a smaller elastic modulus and is softer than base portion 110a.’; ¶0073, ‘By using a soft material on the subject P side, the forehead pad 140, the occipital pad 110, and the neck pad 112 can deform to fit various shapes of the subject P's head and neck.’)